Contributing Gear Writer

 The Inertia

 To properly enjoy a day on the mountain, a great snowboard jacket is imperative.
 With so many options on the market, choosing the right snowboard jacket can be overwhelming.
 We’ve been putting the best snowboard jackets to the test for more than two seasons.
-Testing has included sub-zero temperatures, rainstorms to the peak, windy days, sunny days, and all of the above days.
+Testing has included sub-zero temperatures, rainstorms, peak powder, windy days, sunny days, and all of the above days.
+We’ve tested shells, 3-in-1s, and insulated snowboard jackets.
 Through our testing, the following snowboard jackets kept us warm, dry, and stoked.

 Best Budget Snowboard Jacket: 686 Smarty 3-in-1 Form